 Can you really get something for nothing from a paid bank account?
-Take a look at this Club Lloyds review to see the benefits that come with the account, how you can avoid paying the monthly fee and whether it’s worth joining.
+Take a look at this Club Lloyds review to see the benefits of the account, how you can avoid paying the monthly fee and whether it’s worth joining.

 Club Lloyds benefits at a glance: